Kgroll/easy-e-commerce/README.md

   ## Descripition
-  A fast, easy and reliable back-end e-commerce website, using the latest and greatest technologies.
+  A fast, easy and reliable back end e-commerce website, using the latest and greatest technologies.

   ## Installation